 Judicious pruning of a plant can help improve the health of a plant.
 Plant parts infested with a disease or a pest may be removed to reduce or eliminate the pest/disease.

 Dead or dying plant parts are not only unattractive but also harmful to the plant as they can provide food and shelter to harmful pests and diseases that could spread to living plant parts.

-Indoor plants can sometimes get over-grown which blocks light to plant parts and reduces air flow.
+Indoor plants can sometimes get over-grown which blocks light to plant parts and reduces airflow.
 Ficus trees planted near large windows will often develop a thick, healthy canopy on the window side where light is highest.
 This creates a tree that is very full on one side yet quite thin on the other side.
 The reason the tree thins on one side is due to all the light being blocked from the thick side facing the light.
 One way to help create a fuller tree is to thin out branches on the thick side to allow more light to penetrate the darker side of the tree, creating a fuller, more balanced tree.
-Branches that intersect (hit one another) are also removed to prevent wounding and grafting together.
+Remove branches that intersect (hit one another) to prevent wounding and grafting together.

 Thinning a canopy will help light penetrate both sides of the tree, leading to a fuller-looking tree.
-The thinning will also allow better air flow.
+The thinning will also allow for better airflow.

 Under-planting Pothos beds are notorious for over-growing, causing a thick mass of vines (some of which are woody).
 This creates a tangled mess that is very difficult to clean and manage over time.
 It also reduces airflow and creates the perfect environment for pests (such as mealybug) to proliferate and multiply by the hundreds of thousands, in addition to infectious diseases and long, spindly growth due to low light created from the Pothos leaves canopy.
 Thinning these Pothos beds allows better airflow and light penetration, creating healthier, pest-free environments.